 -1 Corinthians 3:6-9 (NLT)

 Those who share their stories in book form are kingdom workers.
 They are both planting seeds and watering seeds that have already been planted in the reader’s heart.
 It is by God’s Word that those seeds become grown!
-At last, I’ll share my favorite resource(s) for spiritual development below.
+At last, I’ll share my favorite resources from personal spiritual development below.